Boundary-Aware Uncertainty for Feature Attribution Explainers: ADDITIONAL RESULTS

-In Table \ref{table:time} we include an execution time comparison between the methods implemented in this paper.
+In Table \ref{table:time_full} we include inference time comparison for the methods implemented in this paper.
 Results are averaged over 100 test samples.
 For MNIST and f-MNIST datasets, results evaluate the time to calculate uncertainty estimates with respect to all classes.
 All experiments were run on an internal cluster using AMD EPYC 7302 16-Core processors.
+The CIFAR10 dataset was run using a single Nvidia A100 GPU; the other datasets were run on CPU only.
 We observe from the results that the methods that amortization methods (GPEC-WEG, GPEC-RBF, CXPlain) are significantly faster than perturbation methods BayesLIME and BayesSHAP.

+In Table \ref{table:time_train} we include training time results for the implemented methods.
+The ``Sample DB'' step for GPEC is highlighted for clarity and indicates the execution time for drawing samples from the black-box DB.
+The GP regression model in GPEC can be retrained with different hyperparameter choices ($\rho$, $\lambda$) and/or training samples ($X$) using the same DB samples, therefore this step only needs to be performed once for each given dataset and black-box model combination.
+This step is dependent on DB sampling algorithms (see App. \ref{app:adv}); improvements in these algorithms will decrease training time for GPEC.
+Note that BayesLIME and BayesSHAP methods do not have a training step.